shawnsandy/PkgStart/START.HERE.md

 ```

-* Add the package to composer.json `psr-4` namespace
+* Add the package to composer.json `psr-4` namespace (code below).
+Note packages is the folder we created to clone our packages into, replace YourVendorName and PackageName with your respectives names you entered in base prompts.

 ``` json